Community Notification Advisory Committee (CNAC)

 What happens after a recommendation has been made?

 Once the committee has made a decision on a case, the recommendation is sent to the police service that will handle it.
-The police then decide if action will be taken.
-The police agency is ultimately responsible for what action is or is not taken.
-When it is possible and appropriate, the police notify the offender and past victims before making a public notification.
+The police agency is ultimately responsible for what action is or is not taken, including, notifying the offender.
+When it is possible and appropriate, the police notify the past victims before making a public notification.

 What can you do when you see or hear a notification?

 The purpose of public warnings is to give people the information they need to identify potential dangers to themselves and their families, develop safety plans and street-proof their children.
 THE WARNINGS ARE MADE ONLY SO THE PUBLIC MAY TAKE PROTECTIVE ACTION.
 THE POLICE WILL NOT TOLERATE ANY FORM OF VIGILANTE ACTIVITY OR OTHER UNREASONABLE CONDUCT DIRECTED AT AN OFFENDER.
-If you see the offender in public, you do not have to call the police unless he or she is committing a crime, harassing or threatening someone or behaving in a way that makes you think that there is a danger that he or she will commit a crime.
+If you see the offender in public, you do not have to call the police unless they are committing a crime, harassing or threatening someone or behaving in a way that makes you think that there is a danger that they will commit a crime.

 People notified about an offender should review their own safety status and practices.
 For example, it is always a good idea to stay away from poorly lit areas at night, ensure doors and windows are locked, and make sure someone knows if you are working late and when you should be home.
 Parents should ensure their children are aware of potentially dangerous situations, such as being offered a ride, candy or money or being asked to help find a lost pet.
 Children need to know what to do in these situations, and parents may want to review these safety precautions when a public alert has been made.